tableau/server-client-python/docs/docs/api-ref.md

 The `ConnectionItem` class corresponds to workbook and data source connections.

-In the Tableau Server REST API, there are separate endopoints to query and update workbook and data source connections.
+In the Tableau Server REST API, there are separate endpoints to query and update workbook and data source connections.

 **Attributes**